Apple Cinnamon Baked Oatmeal

 - 1 tbsp brown sugar

-- Preheat oven to 350 degrees F. Lightly coat a 9 x 13 inch baking dish with cooking spray or line with parchment paper.
+- Preheat oven to 350 degrees F. Lightly coat an 8×8 inch baking dish with cooking spray or line with parchment paper.

-- In a medium bowl, stir together oats, baking powder, salt, cinnamon, and nutmeg.
+- In a large bowl, stir together oats, baking powder, cinnamon, nutmeg, ginger, and salt.

-- In another medium bowl, whisk together milk, applesauce, maple syrup, vanilla, chopped apples, and raisins (if desired).
-Stir the oat mixture into the wet ingredients.
+- In another medium bowl, whisk together milk, applesauce, maple syrup, eggs, and vanilla.
+Stir the milk mixture into the dry oat mixture until combined.

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie